g0d/micro-MVC/README.md

 The framework runs on nearly any platform including embedded systems and has been tested extensively in several hardware configurations.
 Also, it comes with out-of-the-box configurations for Apache and NGINX offering enterprise-ready security, smart caching and compression.

-The latest relase comes with the "Awesome!" platform that acts as a shorthand for micro-MVC folder structure and provides an easy way for developers to access and manage their front-end and back-end code separately and the designers to work without conflicts almost in parallel.
+The latest release comes with the "Awesome!" platform that acts as a shorthand for micro-MVC folder structure and provides an easy way for developers to access and manage their front-end and back-end code separately and the designers to work without conflicts almost in parallel.

 Finally, on Dec-10-2020, micro-MVC has been audited, tested thoroughly for security vulnerabilities and put under stress with